cisagov/get.gov/pages/help/help_domain-requests.md

 ## Check the status of your domain request

-You can check the status of your domain request at any time.
-Sign in with your Login.gov account to <a href="#">manage your domain</a>.
+You can check the status of your domain request at any time. <a href="#">Sign in with your Login.gov account</a>.
+This will take you to the domain management page.
 The status of your domain request will be on this page under “Active domain requests.”

 The statuses for domain requests are:
 - **Started**: Your domain request has been started.